silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/19_GraphQL/02_working_with_dataobjects/01_adding_dataobjects_to_the_schema.md

     - SilverStripe\ORM\DataObject
 ```

-This ensures that at a bare minimum, you're always filtering by dataobject classes only.
+This ensures that at a bare minimum, you're always filtering by `DataObject` classes _only_.
 If, for some reason, you
-have a non-dataobject class in `App\Models\*`, it will automatically be filtered out due to this default setting.
+have a non-`DataObject` class in `App\Models\*`, it will automatically be filtered out due to this default setting.

 This default is configured in the `defaultBulkLoad` setting in your schema config.
 Should you ever want to disable
 that, just set it to `false`.